 Completely sealed environments are preferred for large commercial Medicinal Cannabis cultivation operations.
 This can be achieved by applying slight positive air pressure that sweeps from the inside of the critical rooms, out towards the external environment.
 This “draft” can assist in preventing insect ingress.
 In addition, a stainless steel 60-micron mesh should be fitted to all openings – including filtration inlets, as insects can chew through the filter media.
 Most Medicinal Cannabis greenhouses are positively pressurised (to about +20Pa to the external environment).

-While HVAC equipment is expensive, using a “cheaper model” that doesn’t allow for a sufficient frequency of air exchanges will prove even more costly in the long run.
-If additional artificial lighting is used to extend the day length, or there is an extremely hot day, temperatures within critical areas can become highly variable and unmanageable; plants can get stressed and die, thus the importance of even and effective airflow distribution.
+While HVAC equipment is expensive, using a “cheaper model” that doesn’t allow for the appropriate level of air exchanges will prove even more costly in the long run.
+If additional artificial lighting is also used to extend the day length, or there is an extremely hot day, temperatures within critical areas can become highly variable and unmanageable; plants can get stressed and die, thus the importance of even and effective airflow distribution.

 A balance can be achieved through: